Adolescent Transitional Cardiac Care

 Our team provides expert cardiovascular care for teens with congenital heart disease.
 We also connect teens and young adults with adult cardiology providers and help them learn to navigate the medical system on their own.
 Our comprehensive services lower the risk of care lapses that could lead to emergencies.

-Sylvia Villasenior, clinical social worker for pediatric cardiology, provides a number of services to patients and their families, including counseling and can obtaining a number of community health/mental health/social services.
+Sylvia Villasenior, clinical social worker for pediatric cardiology, provides a number of services to patients and their families, including counseling and obtaining community health/mental health/social services.

 Pediatric Cardiology Team Members

-In addition to the Cardiology team, a number of other health professionals are available to you when you have a medical problem that isn't related to your heart such as colds, cough or upset stomach.
+In addition to the Cardiology team, many other health professionals are available to you when you have a medical problem that isn't related to your heart such as colds, cough or upset stomach.